jolicode/docker-starter/UPGRADE-3.0.md

 How to upgrade from 2.x to 3.0
 ==============================

-This guide will cover the migration from fabric to invoke.
+This guide will cover the migration from Fabric to Invoke.
 At anytime, you can refer the final form of the starter kit by looking at the [main repository](https://github.com/jolicode/docker-starter)